-Welcome to the new era where cloud-caching goes mainstream (over server-caching).
+Welcome to the new era where cloud-caching goes mainstream (vs server-caching).

 What is NitroPack?
 What does it do?
 And why do people rave about it so much?
 How does it help speed up sites and improve page scores?